dislovemartin/ACGS/docs/research_overview.md

 ## Getting Started for Researchers

 1.  **Core Reading:** Begin with the [ACGS-PGP Framework Paper](../ACGS-pgp.md) for a foundational understanding.
 This single file currently contains material for both the general framework and the AlphaEvolve application.
-2.  **Evolutionary Governance Focus:** For specific details on the Evolutionary Computation application, refer to the latter sections of [ACGS-pgp.md](../ACGS-pgp.md) and the materials within the [AlphaEvolve-ACGS Directory](../AlphaEvolve-ACGS%20Integration%20System%3A%20A%20Framework%20for%20Constitutionally%20Governed%20Evolutionary%20Computation/).
+2.  **Evolutionary Governance Focus:** For specific details on the Evolutionary Computation application, refer to the latter sections of [ACGS-pgp.md](../ACGS-pgp.md) and the materials within the [AlphaEvolve-ACGS Integration System Directory](../AlphaEvolve-ACGS_Integration_System/).
 3.  **Core Engine:** To understand a key technical component used in the research for policy synthesis and validation, review the documentation for the `alphaevolve_gs_engine`:
     *   [alphaevolve_gs_engine README](../alphaevolve_gs_engine/README.md)
 4.  **Reproducibility:** For reproducing experiments related to AlphaEvolve, consult its specific:
-    *   [Reproducibility Guide](../AlphaEvolve-ACGS%20Integration%20System%3A%20A%20Framework%20for%20Constitutionally%20Governed%20Evolutionary%20Computation/reproducibility_guide.md) (Note: This guide will be enhanced as part of this documentation update).
+    *   [Reproducibility Guide](../AlphaEvolve-ACGS_Integration_System/reproducibility_guide.md) (Note: This guide will be enhanced as part of this documentation update).
 5.  **System Architecture:** For the broader software system implementing these concepts, see:
     *   [System Architecture Document](./architecture.md)
     *   [Developer Guide](./developer_guide.md)